 Independent Non-Executive Director and member of the Audit, Risk & Compliance and Nomination & Remuneration Committees since 1 August 2018.

-Along with fellow directors and Chairman Hon.
+Along with fellow directors and the then Chairman the late Hon.
 R J Hawke, Tim helped to establish The Bestest Foundation.
 This charity has raised over $4 million for disadvantaged Australian children.

 Andrew Clifford, BCom (Hons)